Lucaman99/tailgating/README.md

 ## Overview

 A basic example implemented in PennyLane highlighting the tailgating procedure.
+I also make use the `autohf` library: the prototype version to the `pennylane.hf` module.

 **Important:** The examples highlighted in this repository make use of the PennyLane library, with the following method added to the `GradientDescentOptimizer` class: